 First church was a simple log building

 Congregational Methodist was the first church and was simply a little log building about one mile south of town.
-Some of the early members were B. P. Cantrell, John Coleman and W. W. Frederick .
-This church later was reorganized as the Methodist Church South and another building for the church was erected at town in 1889.
+Some of the early members were B. P. Cantrell, John Coleman, and W. W. Frederick.
+This church later was reorganized as the Methodist Church South and another building for the church was erected in 1889.
 It was named Cedar Tree Methodist Church because of some large cedar trees around the church.

-Charter members of the he Baptist Church, organized July 5, 1908, included the families of J. M. Conden,, J. L. Vandiver and W. J. Bryan.
-The Church of Christ was organized about 1912 and the Church of God about 1920.
+Charter members of the Baptist Church, organized July 5, 1908, included the families of J. M. Condon, J. L. Vandiver, and W. J. Bryan.
+The Church of Christ has organized about 1912 and the Church of God about 1920.

 School building burned in 1921

 Hackleburg’s first school was held in the little log house of the Congregational Methodist Church and later moved with the Methodist church when it moved to the Cedar Tree location.
 The school was held there until another school was erected on the Boyd place near the present site of the high school and elementary school in 1913.
 This original building burned in 1921 and classes were taught in local churches until the building was erected across from the J. S. Walker residence in 1923.

 Train construction brought an epidemic of smallpox

 Trains arrived around 1906 with the construction of the Illinois Central Railroad.
 An epidemic of smallpox swept through the construction camps and many men were killed.
 They were buried in the fields beside the track.
 In 1910, the train depot was built and manned by Jess Doty, Frank Osborn, and W. E. Doty as depot agents.
 A one-coach train, named the Doodle Bug, was popular transportation for the young and old as they attended FA SO LA singings on Sundays, attended school or shopped locally.